Rich snippets are the most important thing happening in SEO today.

 Many SEO gurus are selling these developments as some great thing that is an opportunity to steal the top spot.

-Consider this – like many others, thanks to this snippet, I haven’t visited a single sports website in the last two years:
+Consider this – like most people, thanks to this snippet, I haven’t visited a single sports website in the last two years:

-There is more to it.
+There is, however, more to it.
 The reason I used the words “ right away” in the same sentence as “I’m not buying it” is that gurus are also right.

 But it all depends on the query.